pdemonaco/gentoo-notes/machine/p53/setup/nouveau.md

     CONFIG_DRM_NOUVEAU_BACKLIGHT=y
     # CONFIG_DRM_NOUVEAU_SVM is not set
     ```
-1. Install the nvidia firmware package.
 1. Configure the video card setting in `/etc/portage/make.conf`.

     ```ini
     VIDEO_CARDS="nouveau intel"
     ```
+1. Rebuild pulling in the necessary stuff.
 1. Backup `/lib/udev/rules.d/99-nvidia.rules` somewhere so it can be avoided.

     ```bash